NoahAronov/website-assets/noah-blog/content/certifications.md

 ---

 *Obtained during university studies and as extra achievements.
 Certifications are considered to be more rigorous and require a proctored exam or a hands-on lab.
 Certificates are considered to be less rigorous, typically with a non-proctored multiple-choice exam.
-Future certification goals for when budget allows, focused on offensive security.
 Listed in order of difficulty when possible.*

 ---